5 Ways Officers Can Avoid the Dreaded Pucker Factor

 It’s odd, but when you consider the usual function of that persnickety body part, things like “early warning system,” “saving lives,” and “draw your weapon,” don’t normally come to mind.
 Actually, even in a puckered state one wouldn’t normally associate those things with that tiny muscle.
-No sir, not at all.
+Nope, not at all.

 Yes, the Pucker Factor is indeed a cop’s early warning system.
 It causes rapid heart rate, sweating and, hopefully, an immediate reflex action that causes the officer to revert to his/her training, because reasoning skills are greatly diminished during a Pucker Factor incident.

 For police officers, the Pucker Factor can be triggered by a number of events, usually all related to threats and a crisis at hand.
 For example, a traffic stop at night where the suspect reaches for a firearm in the glove compartment, or while searching a vacant building for a wanted person the crazed suspect pops out of a closet and charges the officer with knife in hand.
 Even a radio call directing an officer to the scene of a shots-fired call can bring on an onset of PF.

 So what can an officer do to reduce the possibility of encountering PF-inducing situations?
 Here are 5 ways to decrease the dreaded PF’s.

 1. Wear your seat belts, and SLOW DOWN!
 Losing control of a patrol car while responding to an in-progress call is one of the top causes of PF.
 Officers, remember the first time you “fishtailed” at 85mph?
 How about rounding a curve at 90 during a pursuit and meeting a car driving on the wrong side of the road?